 TalkTalk Business COO Duncan Gooding sees security as much as a cultural thing as an IT solution.

 “We have a whole cultural initiative from having training, workshops and group projects making staff aware of the types of security and risks in which we would expect in terms of best behaviour approach.”

-“TalkTalk are very much going through a cultural expectance of what security means across the business post the cyber-attack,” he said. “(The strategy) is being discussed at every meeting and the fact that security is embedded in everything we do now from the process and the new products that we launch now being part of the day to day discussion.”
+“TalkTalk is very much going through a cultural expectance of what security means across the business post the cyber-attack,” he said. “[The strategy] is being discussed at every meeting and the fact that security is embedded in everything we do, from the process and the new products that we launch, to now being part of the day to day discussion.”

 A common result of cyber attacks has seen personal details including email addresses, bank accounts and user passwords been accessed and stolen by hackers.